Aakriti94/articles/Linux/cd.md

 ```

 #### Return to the previous current directory: ```cd -```
-When followed by a space and then a hyphen, ```cd``` both returns the user to the previous current directory and reports on a new line the absolute pathname of that directory.
+When followed by a space and then a hyphen, ```cd``` both return the user to the previous current directory and reports on a new line the absolute pathname of that directory.
 ```sh
 -bash-4.2$ pwd
 /cos/home3/akashyap/my_work/2020